 If you've been keeping up with my blog you notice a sneak peek into my soul with each entry.
 My goals, my values and my vision are written on each line.
 This entry is no different.
 Barefooting/earthing/grounding is a part of who I am and I want to share this with you.

 This is a picture of me barefooting at High Falls Nature Conservancy this past May, 2017.
-Barefooting goes beyond time at the beach or hanging out in your house or backyard, it's creating a connection to the Earth the ground and the life force that exists all around us and sustains our life (pretty deep, huh?).
-It's actually a relatively simple concept and pairs well with the value of minimalism and my tiny house.
+Barefooting goes beyond time at the beach or hanging out in your house or backyard, it's creating a connection to the Earth, ground and the life force that exists all around us and sustains our life.
+It's actually a relatively simple concept and pairs well with minimalism.

 I did a computer search and from surveys done and reported by Huff Post and the New York Daily News, the average American woman owns about 19 pairs of shoes.
 Can you imagine life in a tiny house with 19 pairs of shoes?
 I can't!